-Bad breath is caused from a bacteria build up, sulfur containing compounds, and yeast and candida overgrowth in the body.
-Most people think bad breath originates in the stomach, but it comes from the back of the tongue, tonsils and throat.
-But, chronic bad breath is usually a symptom of a lurking problem, like poor oral hygiene, bad diet, gum disease, tooth decay or medical conditions like diabetes.
-Stank breath can also be caused by not enough saliva.
+Bad breath is caused by bacteria build-up, sulfur-containing compounds, and yeast and candida overgrowth in the body.
+Most people think bad breath originates in the stomach, but it comes from the back of the tongue, tonsils, and throat.
+But, chronic bad breath is usually a symptom of a lurking problem, like poor oral hygiene, bad diet, gum disease, tooth decay, or medical conditions like diabetes.
+Lack of enough saliva can cause a really unpleasant breath as well.

 ♥ It’s obvious that garlic and onions are bad breath culprits, but that usually fades after a day or two.
 So use them in moderation.